Part-DB/Part-DB-server/docs/upgrade_legacy.md

 * Label placeholders now use the `[[PLACEHOLDER]]` format instead of `%PLACEHOLDER%`.
 Also some placeholders has changed.
 * Configuration is now done via configuration files / environment variables instead of the WebUI (this maybe change in the future).
 * Database updated are now done via console instead of the WebUI
+* Permission system changed: **You will have to newly set the permissions of all users and groups!**

 ## Missing features
 * No possibility to mark parts for ordering (yet)
-* No import / export possibility for parts (yet), however you can import/export other datastructures like Categories, Footprints, etc.
+* No import / export possibility for parts (yet), however you can import/export other datastructures like Categories, Footprints, etc. (yet)
 * No support for 3D models of footprints (yet)
+* No possibility to disable footprints, manufacturers globally (or per category).
+This should not have a big impact, when you forbid users to edit/create them.

 ## Upgrade process

+{: .warning }
+> Once you have upgraded the database to the latest version, you will not be able to access the database with Part-DB 0.5.*.
+Doing so could lead to data corruption.
+So make a a backup before you proceed the upgrade, so you will be able to revert the upgrade, when you are not happy with the new version
+>
+> Beware that all user and group permissions will be reset, and you have to set the permissions again
+> the new Part-DB as many permissions changed, and automatic migration is not possible.

  1. Upgrade your existing Part-DB version the newest Part-DB 0.5.* version (in the moment Part-DB 0.5.8), like described in the old Part-DB's repository.
- 2. Make a backup of your database.
+ 2. Make a backup of your database and attachments.
 If somethings goes wrong during migration, you can use this backup to start over.
+If you have some more complex permission configuration, you maybe want to do screenshots of it, so you can redo it again later.
- 3. Setup the new Part-DB like described on [README](README.md) in section Installation.
-In `.env.local` enter the URL to your old Part-DB database.
+ 3. Setup the new Part-DB like described in installation section.
+You will need to do the setup for a MySQL instance (either via docker or direct installation).
+Set the `DATABASE_URL` environment variable in your `.env.local` (or `docker-compose.yaml`) to your existing database. (e.g. `DATABASE_URL=mysql://PARTDB_USER:PASSWORD@localhost:3306/DATABASE_NAME`)
+ 4. Ensure that the correct base currency is configured (`BASE_CURRENCY` env), this must match the currency used in the old Part-DB version.
+If you used Euro, you do not need to change anything.
+ 5. Run `php bin/console cache:clear` and `php bin/console doctrine:migrations:migrate`.
  4. Run `php bin/console partdb:migrations:convert-bbcode` to convert the BBCode used in comments and part description to the newly used markdown.
- 5. Copy the content of `data/media` from the old Part-DB version into `public/media` in the new version.
+ 5. Copy the content of the `data/media` folder from the old Part-DB instance into `public/media` folder in the new version.
- 6. Run 'php bin/console cache:clear'
+ 6. Run `php bin/console cache:clear`

-You should now be able to access Part-DB and log in using your old credentials.
+ 7. You should be able to login to Part-DB now using your admin account and the old password.
+If you do not know the admin username, run `php bin/console partdb:users:list` and look for the user with ID 1.
+You can reset the password of this user using `php bin/console partdb:users:set-password [username]`.
+ 8. All other users besides the admin user are disabled (meaning they can not login).
+Go to "System->User" and "System->Group" and check the permissions of the users (and change them if needed).
+If you are done enable the users again, by removing the disabled checkmark in the password section.
+If you have a lot of users you can enable them all at once using `php bin/console partdb:users:enable --all`

 **It is not possible to access the database using the old Part-DB version.
-If you do so, this could damage your database.** Therefore it is recommended to remove the old Part-DB version.
+If you do so, this could damage your database.** Therefore it is recommended to remove the old Part-DB version, after everything works.

+## Issues
+If you encounter any issues (especially during the database migration) or features do not work like intended, please open an issue ticket at GitHub.